Licensing Artwork: Key Issues

 The licensee will want the royalty rate to be based on the net sales while it's most beneficial to you to base the royalties on the gross amount.
 Your relative bargaining strength (perhaps your art has a huge demand) will determine how hard you can push for your terms.

 Assuming that you've agreed to base your royalty rate on net sales, you should try to limit the deductions that the licensee can take when calculating the net sales amount.
 It's customary to deduct sales tax, discounts, and even shipping costs from the gross amount, but don't let the licensee deduct things that are out of your control and have nothing to do with your art.
-For example, a licensee may want to deduct costs they incur for marketing a T-shirt with your art on it, but that's a part of their business and doesn't involve you or your art.
 Other examples of deductions you should avoid include sales commissions, instances where a third party orders but then fails to pay (again, that's their business, not yours), and any "fees" the licensee may try to tack on.

 When negotiating your royalty rate, you'll want to know about the general demand for your work, as well as the going rate for the industry.
-To do so, you'll need to do your homework and consult with others in that industry, talk to people familiar with licensing, and check out a library or bookstore to find resources on licensing rates.
+To do so, you'll need to do your homework and consult with others in that industry and find resources on licensing rates.

 Also, consider not only the royalty rate, but the volume of products which you expect to be sold.
 You may negotiate a great rate, but if the sales are low, your high rate is meaningless.
 For example, if you're dealing with a well known brand, they may be willing to pay a smaller rate, but because they sell so much volume, you'll probably end up with a greater royalty in your wallet.